splunk/splunk-operator/docs/_configuration/Ingress.md

 ### Configuring Ingress NGINX for Splunk Forwarders with End-to-End TLS

+{: .note }
-Note: In this example we used port 9997 for non-encrypted communication, and 9998 for encrypted.
+In this example we used port 9997 for non-encrypted communication, and 9998 for encrypted.

 Update the default Ingress NGINX configuration to add the ConfigMap and Service ports: